 Caty recently retired, following 39 years as a Clinical Psychologist in Bellingham.
 Her Ph.D. was from the University of Chicago, focusing on mental health and adult development.
 She was a founding member in 1993, and served on the executive board, of Associates in Mental Health, a local independent practice association.
 She now serves on the Advisory board for the Palliative Care Institute (WWU).
 Born and raised in the Northwest, her extended family here spans ages 1 to 96.
 Her hopes include access to quality healthcare for all.
 She joined the UCNW Board in October 2020.

-Gloria brings to the Board diversity.
+Gloria comes to the board of directors with a diverse background.
 She was married to a career Army Officer, raised six children, and has lived in five countries and six states.

 She has a BS in Geology from the University of Florida and a MA in Education from WSU.
 She has served as a member both on the American International School Board; the International Women’s Organization Board in Budapest, Hungary; and the South Whidbey Island Lions Club Board.
 She has held officer positions in various organizations.
 Gloria has been a permanent resident of Washington State since 1992 and lives on Lummi Island.

-Dr. Vince Foster is grateful to have the opportunity to serve on the Unity Care NW (UCNW) Board of Directors, having served as an EAP provider to the employees of UCNW, (formerly Interfaith CHC), as well having worked with their management in community task force projects over the last 25 years his wife and he have lived in Bellingham.
+Dr. Vince Foster is grateful to have the opportunity to serve on the Unity Care NW Board of Directors, having previously served as an Employee Assistance Program provider to UCNW employees.
+He and his wife have lived in Bellingham for over 25 years.